ChrisYoxall/go.learning/readme.md

 all the goroutines involved in handling a request.

 Beware of using a loop variable in a closure running as a goroutine.
 Refer https://go.dev/doc/faq#closures_and_goroutines

+To send a signal via a channel it's common to use a channel of type 'struct{}' which is zero size.
+Can create a 'struct{}' by doing 'struct{}{}' which is a composite literal.